michaelkolesidis/emoji-minesweeper/README.md

 ![Idle](./screenshots/idle_v5.png)

 This is the user interface of Emoji Minesweeper.
-Such a colorful amalgamation or emojis!
+Such a colorful amalgamation of emoji!
 On the top, you can see a grid of squares: the board.
 The black square button emoji 🔲 means that the square has not been opened yet. **Left-click on any square to open it**, and start the game.
 You don't have to worry about your first move, as we have made sure that your first square can never contain a mine (actually it can, but if that's the case, we relocate the mine to another square so fast that you don't even realize it - you can thank us later).
 Right below the board you can find three counters.

 On the left you can find the **mine counter** 💣.
 It shows the number of mines on the board without flags (we will talk about flagging shortly).